kwalczak80/melting-gerry/README.md

     * Read instructions on how to play
     * Exit game

     Short text information is displayed below the menu, informing which key needs to be pressed to select each option.
     If the user presses other keys than “P”, “I” or "E", then a message will be displayed to correctly enter one of the available options.

     ![Menu Not Valid Option Selected](docs/screenshots/menu_not_valid_option_selected.PNG)

+### **Instructions how to play**
+* Once the user selects to read the game instructions, the following screen will be displayed in the console window.
+The game instructions are very simple and easy to follow.